skip to content

 Legal aid is limited.
 You can only receive aid up to a maximum amount.
 In family cases, the maximum is $15,000 for each parent or guardian.
 In criminal cases, it is more, but the amount depends on the kind of case.

 Ask your solicitor about the limit applicable to you.
-Your aid will not be extended when the limit is reached, no matter whether your case is finished or not.
+Your aid will not be extended when the limit is reached, whether or not your case is finished.
 Even if you are about to start the trial, or are halfway through it, aid will not be extended past the maximum.

 Your aid can also be stopped before then if you stop being eligible.
 You will not necessarily receive the maximum amount of aid.
-Aid can be stopped if your financial situation changes, or if the Commission considers that your case no longer has reasonable prospects of success.
+Aid can be stopped if your financial situation changes, or if Legal Services considers that your case no longer has reasonable prospects of success.
 Aid can also be stopped if you refuse to accept our advice, or reject a reasonable offer to settle the case.
 There may be other situations where aid can be stopped.
 Also, aid may be granted for some parts of your case and not others.
-If you need more information, contact the Commission.
+If you need more information, contact Legal Services.

-When you are granted legal aid, you should receive a letter from the Commission explaining the conditions of aid.
+When you are granted legal aid, you should receive a letter from Legal Services explaining the conditions of aid.
 Read this carefully.
 Ask us if you do not understand the conditions.

 No. Legal aid does not cover ‘court costs’ or any fines imposed. ('Costs' are charges imposed by the court for administration and are separate from fines).
 You are legally responsible to pay these amounts.
 If you are having trouble paying fines you should contact the Fines Enforcement and Recovery Unit within the time set for payment to discuss alternative arranagements.